-If you have pain near the tops of your jaw (near the temples, too) this could be from temporomandibular joint (TMJ) pain.
+If you have pain near the top of your jaw and near your temples, it could be from temporomandibular joint (TMJ) pain.

-The TMJ is a joint that connects the lower jaw to the skull.
-If you have a jaw injury that affects the TMJ, or were just born with a structural problem there, you can get headaches from the muscles tightening.
+The TMJ connects your lower jaw to your skull.
+If you have a jaw injury that affects the TMJ, or you were born with a structural issue there, you can get headaches from the muscles tightening.

-Arthritis or grinding and clenching your teeth can also lead to TMJ pain.
+Arthritis and grinding and clenching your teeth can also lead to TMJ pain.